How to Paint Outdoor Metal Furniture and Make It Look Brand New

 Rejuvenating your outdoor furniture

-Once you are complete with all your painting, Cushions become the finishing touch!
-We bought ours at Lowes, but you can find many options.
-Amazon has a great selection, and fast delivery.
+Once you are complete with all your painting, the cushions become the finishing touch!
+We bought ours at Lowe’s, but you can find many options.
+Amazon has a great selection and fast delivery.

 I had an old outdoor wrought iron table and chair set from my mom.
 I actually reupholstered the old wood sets. check out my post on easy steps to Repurposed Patio Furniture.
 This is where I show you step by step in reupholstering for outdoor use.